 Selling A Business with Attached Real Estate

-It is not uncommon for South Florida business owners to own the physical property (either a stand alone building or a unit such as an industrial bay or office condominium) housing their business.
+It is not uncommon for South Florida business owners to own the physical property (either an industrial bay, office condominium, or stand-alone building) housing their business.
 Indeed, when the business owner also owns the attached real estate it generally signifies that the business has a strong track record of profits.
-Otherwise, the business owner would not have had the means nor the confidence to have purchased the real estate housing the business.
-When it comes time to formulate an exit strategy, the business owner may choose to combine the sale of the business with the attached real estate or may choose to only sell the business while renting the use of the real estate to the buyer.
+When it comes time to formulate an exit strategy, the business owner may choose to combine the sale of their business with the attached real estate or may choose to only sell their business while renting the use of the real estate to the buyer.
+Combing both the business and real estate requires separating the valuation of each in order to maximize value, often by listing them both together with a broker licensed and experienced in evaluating both the business and the real estate.

 Seller May Choose to Only Sell Business

-In many cases where the seller of a business also owns attached real estate, the seller only desires to sell the business while renting the real estate to the buyer at a predetermined rental rate.
-Often this is because the business owner does not want to sell the real estate.
-They would rather keep the real estate as a source of retirement rental income or as an investment that will hopefully go up in value over time.
-A professional business broker should educate the business owner that it is more difficult to find a buyer of their business who is also ready, willing, and able to purchase the real estate.
+In many cases where the seller of a business also owns attached real estate, the seller chooses to only sell the business while renting out the real estate to the buyer at a predetermined rental rate.
+Often this is because the business owner does not want to sell the real estate for tax or personal reasons.
+They would rather keep the real estate as a source of retirement rental income or as an investment that will hopefully go up in value over time (while deferring tax liability).
+A professional business broker should realize that this is often a sound strategy since it is more difficult to find a buyer of a business who is also ready, willing, and able to purchase the real estate.

 When Real Estate Value Exceeds Value of Business